 Whether you work for a small business or a large corporation, you follow ethical principles.
-Ethical principles in business is a basic criterion for winning business growth.
+Ethical principles in business are a basic criterion for winning business growth.

 The most recent lesson came about the importance of business ethics with the fall of Wall Street, as the once highly respected financial institutions made headlines for their bad choices and questionable behavior.